Recombinant human FGF-1 protein

 - >98%, by SDS-PAGE quantitative densitometry

-- Source: Expressed in E. coli
+- Expressed in E. coli

 - Animal origin-free (AOF) and carrier protein-free

-- Manufactured in Cambridge, UK
+- Manufactured in our Cambridge, UK laboratories

-- Lyophilized from Tris/NaCl/CyS
+- Lyophilized from Tris, NaCl, CyS

-- Resuspend in water at >100 µg/ml, prepare single-use aliquots, add carrier protein if desired, and store frozen at -20°C or -80°C
+- Resuspend in sterile-filtered water at >50 µg/ml, add carrier protein if desired, prepare single use aliquots and store frozen at -20 °C (short-term) or -80 °C (long-term).

 Featured applications

-- Proliferation of endothelial cells
+- Differentiation of iPSCs into epithelial cells

-- Differentiation of epithelial cells
+- Differentiation of neural progenitor cells into oligodendrocyte precursor cells

 Bioactivity